Vegas Nightlife Guide

 The Night Does Not End at 4 AM

 Las Vegas is one of the few cities in the world where the party truly never stops.
 When the major nightclubs close their doors between 4:00 and 5:00 AM, a network of after-hours clubs opens up to keep the energy going until sunrise and beyond.
 These are not dive bars or shady spots.
-They are legitimate venues with quality sound systems, DJs, and a crowd that is not ready to call it a night.
+They are legitimate venues with quality sound systems, resident and touring DJs, and a crowd that is genuinely not ready to call it a night.
+The after-hours scene in Las Vegas has roots going back decades.
+Drai’s After Hours at The Vanderpump Hotel (formerly The Cromwell) has been operating continuously since the late 1990s, making it one of the longest-running after-hours institutions in the country.
+The scene has evolved significantly over that time — what was once purely a locals-and-industry spot now draws dedicated nightlife tourists who plan their trips specifically around the late-night programming.
+For visitors who hit their stride after midnight, the after-hours scene reveals a version of Las Vegas that most tourists never experience.

 How After-Hours Venues Work

 After-hours clubs in Las Vegas typically open between 3:00 and 4:00 AM and run until 8:00 AM or later.
 Most operate under a different licensing model than traditional nightclubs.
 Some serve alcohol, others are BYOB, and some are entirely alcohol-free with the focus on music, energy, and the social scene.
-Cover charges at after-hours spots are generally $20 to $40.
+Cover charges at after-hours spots are generally $20 to $40 for standard nights and higher for special events and holiday weekends.
 Dress codes are more relaxed than the main nightclubs since most guests are coming straight from other venues.
+You will not be turned away for a slightly worn look after six hours of dancing, though basic standards of cleanliness and common sense still apply.
+Most after-hours venues do not have a formal guest list in the same structured way as nightclubs, but reaching out to us before your night allows us to arrange reduced cover or direct entry at the door.
+The experience inside is fundamentally different from a main-room nightclub — smaller spaces, deeper music, and a crowd that knows exactly why they are still out at 5 AM.

 Best After-Hours Spots in Vegas